HasanMothaffar/Operating-Systems-1-Bash-Scripting/readme.md

 Values are saved in the DB in `base64` format.

 2. Backing up / Restoring / Enabling automatic backups for the database in question 1
-3. Monitoring a system's performance performance
+3. Monitoring a system's performance
 4. Setting up a simple FTP server for downloading/uploading
 5. A wrapper around `find` with a caching layer